 - The height of your house.
 Double of triple storey houses will have a greater impact than a single storey bungalow.
 The higher the house, the bigger the shadow that’s cast.

 - Size of the garden, especially its length.
 If the house has a short garden it’s less likely to get the sun, especially in the winter months.
-However, if the house a longer garden, then the bottom of the garden is more likely to have sunshine during the day.
+However, if the house has a longer garden, then the bottom of the garden is more likely to have sunshine during the day.
 But either way, the garden and rear of the house in both cases will be in the shade and cool in the summer and cold in the winter.
 You probably want a garden longer that 25-30 feet (7.62-9.1 metres) long.
 A garden of 100 feet (30.48 metres) long will get sun on most of the garden in the summer and on some of it in the winter.

 - Other houses around your property.
 For example, if you buy a south facing garden with houses to the rear, these houses have north facing gardens.
 These houses may cast shadows over the bottom of your garden.
 Also, if these houses have tall trees in their gardens, these will be what casts a shadow over your garden.